 Installing composer

-Learn how to install and configure composer, a PHP dependency manager with this guide.
+Learn how to install and configure composer, a PHP dependency manager.

-This article describes how to install and configure PHP composer , the dependency manager solution.
+This article describes how to install and configure composer, the dependency manager solution for PHP.
 Composer enables you to manage dependencies for each project independently, and is used by frameworks such as Laravel.

 Installing composer